charleskoffler/clprolf/docs/official/clprolf_language_reference_manual.md

 ### III.9) CLPROLF FRAMEWORK FOR C# DEVELOPERS

 Since C# is close to Java, a Clprolf framework is also available for C#.
-It provides **attributes** similar to Java annotations, allowing C# developers to benefit from Clprolf’s methodology.
+It provides **attributes** similar to Java annotations, allowing C# developers to benefit from Clprolf’s structured design approach.

 * Class and interface attributes are supported, with explicit targeting.
 * However, **`nature`** and **`contracts`** are not included, due to C# attribute limitations.
 This is not critical, since C# already uses `:` for inheritance and implementation, and once developers understand Clprolf’s philosophy, the intent remains clear.